galacticquasardev/ByteZero/README.md

 # ByteZero
-A fully functioning rat builder that steals info.
+A fully functioning rat builder that steals info and sends it to a discord webhook.